How to be a personal assistant in 2023

 Personal Assistant Tips: Getting Your Employers into a Nightclub

 Does your boss like to show up to the world’s hottest nightclubs without a reservation?
-If you’re at a famous nightclub or other venue and they are packed, you may need as much as $500 just to get in — regardless of who your boss is -- celebrity or not.
+If you’re at a famous nightclub or other venue and they are packed, you may need as much as $500 just to get in — regardless of who your boss is.
 How many people are in your party, and the guy-girl ratio are also very important.
-If your boss likes to go out a lot, it’s always a good idea to have a professional relationship with the nightclub managers and owners; that is a key to success.
+If your boss likes to go out a lot, it’s always a good idea to have a professional relationship with the nightclub managers in the area.

 I’ve been in predicaments where even big money would not get me inside.
 In situations like that, I was able to get the owner or manager on the phone to instruct the bouncers to let me in.
-The lesson: plan ahead if and when possible because that what professionals do.
-Of course it's easier said than done.
+The lesson: plan ahead when possible because that is what true professionals do.

 I’ve been in predicaments where even big money would not get me inside.
 In situations like that, I was able to get the owner or manager on the phone to instruct the bouncers to let me in.
-The lesson: plan ahead if and when possible because that what professionals do.
-Of course it's easier said than done.
+The lesson: plan ahead when possible because that is what true professionals do.

 Responsibilities and characteristics of being a personal assistant